TeamTigers/coronainfobd/README.md

 - **Hotline** numbers that are provided from _IEDCR_.
 You can easily call those number in your emergency by tapping on the numbers.

 - **FAQ**, Frequently Asked Questions.
 Questions that most of the people ask about corona virus.
 We tried to answer some of the questions according to _WHO_.
+- **Advice for public**, some graphical images from WHO to rise awareness among mass public.
 - **Day/Night Mode** as most of the people prefer night mode, so we made sure to have a day/night mode in our application.

 ## Is it responsive?